swimos/swimos-docs/src/_rust-server/map-stores.md

 # Bounds and Initialisation

 Map Stores place similar bounds to the standard library's `HashMap` but with the addition of requiring both the key and value types to implement the `swimos_form::Form` and `Send` traits.
 When the store is first intiialised, the store is initialised to an empty map.
-If the state of the store is to be populated using the `on_start` handler, then care must be taken to not overwrite any previously held state, as it is not currently possible to detect restarts; a workaround is to wrap the state in an `Option` and only replace it if it is `None`.
+If the state of the store is to be populated using the `on_start` handler, then care must be taken to not overwrite any previously held state, as it is not currently possible to detect restarts; a workaround is to add a `ValueStore<bool>` which is set high after the store has been initialised and then it is checked during the `on_start` call to avoid a duplicate initialisation.

 # Use cases